Skip to main content

 Download and configure kubeconfig file

-1. In KakaoCloud Console > Kubernetes Engine, click the [kubectl] button for the created cluster.
+1. Click the [kubectl] button for the cluster created in Kubernetes Engine.

-2. In the kubectl control settings pop-up for the created Kubernetes cluster, click the [Download kubeconfig file] button to download the kubeconfig file.
+2. Download the kubeconfig file for the created Kubernetes cluster by clicking the [Download kubeconfig file] button in the kubectl control settings popup.

 users: